Skip To Main Content

 Re-thinking how you present links on your website actually provides the opportunity to lower bounce rates, improve the user experience, and increase conversions because you are providing context to what will happen when they click.

-PRO TIP: When structuring your links, opt to change your “click here” links with the piece of content they will receive when they click, or create a full sentence.
+PRO TIP: When structuring your links, either change your “click here” links to the content they will see when they click, or create a full sentence.
 For example, a “click here” link under a heading for the school calendar can be changed to “click here for our academic calendar,” or just “academic calendar.”

 4. Follow Standard Page Structure

-Screen reading technology reads pages in a logical order: H1 (Header 1), H2, H3, etc, which means appropriately structuring your page helps people relying on the use of assistive technology more effectively understand your content.
+Screen reading technology reads pages in a logical order: H1 (Header 1), H2, H3, etc., which means that appropriately structuring your page helps people relying on assistive technology understand your content more effectively.

-However, in all cases, this is also a best practice for providing scannable and easy-to-digest content.
+However, in all cases, this is also a best practice for creating scannable, easy-to-digest content.
 No one enjoys reading paragraphs of text, especially on mobile devices.

 When building your website pages, follow this simple outline to improve the readability of your content for everyone: